boyenn/boyen-spotify/README.md

 1. Download the exe from here : http://www.filedropper.com/boyen-spotify_4
 2. Put it anywhere on your system
-3. Create a new file called config.ini in the same directory as your boyen-spotify.exe (Make sure it's ANSI)
+3. Create a new file called config.ini in the same directory as your boyen-spotify.exe (Make sure it's ANSI)(make sure it's config.ini and not config.ini.txt)
 4. If you don't have one, create a lastfm account
 5. Connect spotify with lastfm in your spotify desktop application's settings
 4. Refer to the next chapter for the config file content.
 Do this before going to the next step.